-In the United States, there were 19,700 jobs for Fiberglass Laminator or Fabricator in 2016.
+There were about 19,700 jobs for Fiberglass Laminator or Fabricator in 2016 (in the United States).
 There is little to no growth in job opportunities for Fiberglass Laminator or Fabricator.
 The BLS estimates 2,200 yearly job openings in this field.

 The states with the most job growth for Fiberglass Laminator or Fabricator are Utah, Alabama, and Rhode Island.
 Watch out if you plan on working in Virginia, Maine, or Washington.
 These states have the worst job growth for this type of profession.

-The salary for Fiberglass Laminators and Fabricators ranges between about $23,590 and $49,900 a year.
+The typical yearly salary for Fiberglass Laminators and Fabricators is somewhere between $23,590 and $49,900.

 Fiberglass Laminators and Fabricators who work in Massachusetts, Pennsylvania, or New Jersey, make the highest salaries.